 - The token

-The first, and arguably most important, factor is the technology behind the project.
+The Technology: The first, and arguably most important, factor is the technology behind the project.
 It is important to consider the viability as well as the real-world applications of your project.
-Once you are sure that it is plausible your project solves a real-world challenge then it is essential to write down the details of the project in a whitepaper.
+Once you are sure that it is plausible your project solves a real-world challenge, then it is essential to write down the details of the project in a whitepaper.

 A whitepaper is going to be the first impression you make on your potential investors.
 Therefore, it is important to ensure that the document is clear, concise, and well thought out as this is likely to have a bearing on the amount you raise during the ICO.